2013-04-08

 data [a] = [] | (:) a [a]

-on the Heap (cont.)The memory usage for a N-character latin-1 String
+String on the Heap (cont.)The memory usage for a N-character latin-1 String is 3N words.

 The same latin-1 string that needs just N + 1 bytes in C, requires 24N bytes on the Haskell heap on x86-64!